What is Hierarchical Clustering in Python?

 dendrogram

-Here, we can see that we have merged sample 1 and 2.
+Here, we can see that we have merged samples 1 and 2.
 The vertical line represents the distance between these samples.
-Similarly, we plot all the steps where we merged the clusters and finally, we get a dendrogram like this:
+Similarly, we plot all the steps where we merged the clusters, and finally, we get a dendrogram like this:

 final dendrogram

 We can visualize the steps of hierarchical clustering.
-More the distance of the vertical lines in the dendrogram, more the distance between those clusters.
+The more the distance of the vertical lines in the dendrogram, the more the distance between those clusters.

 Now, we can set a threshold distance and draw a horizontal line (Generally, we try to set the threshold so that it cuts the tallest vertical line).
 Let’s set this threshold as 12 and draw a horizontal line: